 Consult a healthcare provider if you experience any of the following:

-• Excess hair growth or acne
+• Excess facial hair or rapid hair growth changes

 Talk to a Healthcare Provider